Opentrons/Protocols/protocols/76ab0e/README.md

 ![reservoir](https://opentrons-protocol-library-website.s3.amazonaws.com/custom-README-images/76ab0e/reservoir.jpg)
 * 12 well reservoir on slot 2: Add 15 mL of diluent per well to be used (well 1 up to 4)

 ---

 ### Protocol Steps
-1. Pick up tips
+1. Pick up tips.
-2. Aspirate diluent from from one of well 1-4 in the Nest 12 channel 15 ml reservoir in slot 2
+2. Aspirate diluent from from one of well 1-4 in the Nest 12 channel 15 ml reservoir in slot 2.
 3. Transfer diluent to all the specified wells of the destination 96-well plate according to the csv file.
+The height to aspirate from the bottom of the well is controlled by a parameter.
 4. Repeat step 2 and 3 using the same tip until diluent transfer is completed for all specified destination wells.
-5. Dispense the tip in the Trash
+5. Dispense the tip in the Trash.
-6. Pick up tips (using 20 ul pipette for 1-20 ul range, and 300 pipette for 1-200 ul range)
+6. Pick up tips (using 20 ul pipette for 1-20 ul range, and 300 pipette for 1-200 ul range).
 7. Aspirate sample from the csv specified well of the source 96-well plate (the rate of aspiration is controlled by the `Flow rate multiplier` parameter and is set to 0.5 by default i.e. half of the regular rate).
-8. Transfer samples from the specified well of the source 96-well plate to the specified well of the destination 96-well plate
+8. Transfer samples from the specified well of the source 96-well plate to the specified well of the destination 96-well plate.
-9. Dispense the tip in the Trash
+9. Dispense the tip in the Trash.
 10. Repeat step 7, 8 and 9 until the sample transfer is finished for all the specified wells.

 ### Process